amplication/docs/docs/concepts/event-driven-architecture.md

 To implement event-driven architecture in your Amplication project, you'll need to:

-1. Create a message broker
+1. Create a message broker resource
 2. Define topics
+3. Install a message broker plugin
-3. Connect services to the message broker and relevant topics
+4. Connect services to the message broker and relevant topics
-4. Implement event production and consumption logic
+5. Implement event production and consumption logic

 :::info
 For a step-by-step guide on building an event-driven application with Amplication and Kafka, refer to the blog post: [Building Real-time Applications with Amplication and Kafka](https://amplication.com/blog/building-real-time-applications-with-amplication-and-kafka).